EMStokely/JavaScriptIsBadFunction/README.md

 In addition, I have added a very comprehensive "IsBadTester()" function with a giant array of typical BAD JAVASCRIPT DATA VALUES you can run and then review as results in the browser console developer tools.
 This allows you to check what exactly the IsBad() function returns for various types of numeric and non-numeric data.
 Just run the "IsBadTester()" function and it will list in the console window of the browser's developer tools a large list of "bad" and "good" data test results returned from the "IsBad()" function you can review.
 Feel free to add to my my bad data list and run your own bad data tests!

+BONUS!

+In addition, I have added a full suite of excellent error-checking JavaScript functions that patch holes and bugs in the new null coalesce, truthy, falsy, or conditional ternary operators in ECMAScript that will fail or confuse programmers in many scenarios.
+These new functions allow you to purely check for edge-case values that might blow up your JS applications, or which combine the checks of multiple other operators into one.
+The IsBad() mother function included most of these features alread.
+But these functions allow you a narrower target for detecting smaller bug-checking scenarios in your data.
+And like IfBad(), all have built in default value return parameters so you can easily call these inside expressions and keep your code logic moving forward.
+They include the following new functions in JavaScript:

+- IsNull()/IfNull()
+- IsNum()/IfNum()
+- IsStrictNum/IfStrictNum()

-Please keep in mind this is version 1.0 of this function, and it will likely have many new goodies and improvements going forward.
+Please keep in mind this is version 1.0 of these functions, and they will likely have many new goodies and improvements going forward.

 - Mitchell Stokely, 2022
 ---